CBD stands for cannabidiol, one of the many chemical compounds, or cannabinoids, found in cannabis and hemp.

 - Typically, those weighing 130-200 pounds can take 15-20mg for mild effects, 25-30mg for medium effects and 30mg or 40mg for a stronger effect.

 Additional factors to consider include the source, purity of the oil.
-Timing and dosage methods can also affect how CBD works best for you.
+Timing and quantity methods can also affect how CBD works best for you.

 Tinctures and Oils